tammet/gkc/Examples/README.md

 The `=` rule basically replaces parts of one premiss matching (unifying) one side of the second premiss equality with the other side of the equality.

-The `simp` rule also replaces a part of a premiss, but does so in a `permanent` manner, meaning that the original unchanged premiss is not used in the search after the simplification replacement.
+The `simp` rule also replaces a part of a premiss, but does so in a *permanent*s manner, meaning that the original unchanged premiss is not used in the search after the simplification replacement.